Specific Losses & Trauma

 What Is It Like to Grieve the Loss of a Child?

-July 24th, 2025Grieving the loss of a child is a long, difficult journey.
+Grieving the loss of a child is a long, difficult journey.
 Like all mourners, bereaved parents are in terrible pain and very often feel guilty because they were unable to protect their child from whatever caused their death.
 A parent’s role is to keep their children out of harm’s way.
-So, no matter what the circumstances, not doing so feels like a failure of the worst kind.
-Even middle-aged to older parents who lose children in their 20s, 30s and 40s and older suffer a great deal of guilt and self-blame.
+So, no matter the circumstances, not doing so feels like the worst kind of failure.
+Even middle-aged to older parents who lose children in their 20s, 30s, and 40s and older suffer a great deal of guilt and self-blame.

 Losing a child is not as uncommon an occurrence as one might think.
 Although children between the ages of 1 and 14 account for less than 5% of total deaths in the U.S., the rate of suicide in young people ages 10 to 24 tripled between 2007 and 2017.
 And while the number of children killed in car crashes has been decreasing steadily over the past few decades, the number of young people who fell victim to homicide or drug overdose has skyrocketed in recent years.
 Add to this the number of adult children who die before one or both parents, and the percentage of parents who outlive their children is surprisingly quite high.
 According to the nonprofit Evermore, an estimated 19% of adults in the U.S. have lost at least one child.

 In addition to feelings of guilt and self-recrimination, parents who are grieving the loss of a child experience many intense emotions, including sadness, regret, helplessness, hopelessness and, sometimes,a wish to die.
-Anger is also a very common response to the death of a child: Children aren’t’ “supposed to” die, and grieving parents will often look for someone to blame.
+Anger is also a very common response to the death of a child: Children aren’t “supposed to” die, and grieving parents will often look for someone to blame.
 It’s not uncommon for parents to blame each other, the medical team, God, or themselves.
 Self-blame is particularly difficult because it can easily lead to feelings of worthlessness, shame and thoughts of self-harm.

 Social isolation is also a common outcome after a child dies.
 Our grief-averse culture does not have a good framework for supporting families of children who have died.
 People don’t know how to respond, so they stay away or resort to tired platitudes that do nothing to comfort the grieving family.
 Marriages and partnerships often fracture under the strain.